Does the MHA Program require a lot of work?

 - A score of at least 7 in at least three of the four International English Language Testing System (IELTS) tests (Reading, Listening, Writing, Speaking) and at least 6 in the fourth.
 The IELTS is administered by the British Council: www.ielts.org

 - A score of at least 14 on the CANTEST, administered by the University of Ottawa, with no individual test score below 4.0, along with a score of 4.5 on the oral component of the test.

-Occasionally, mature applicants are admitted without having completed an undergraduate degree.
+Occasionally, applicants are admitted without having completed an undergraduate degree.
 Those admitted usually have at least 10 years of work experience in a senior management position, a superior GMAT score, and very strong letters of recommendation.
 Furthermore, many already have professional designations.
 Each case is considered on an individual basis.